dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 * **The Renderer Process is like the 'front-end'**: This is where your actual user interface lives.
 Each window in your Electron application gets its own Renderer Process.
 This process is essentially a Chromium browser instance, and it's where your React code (or any web technology like HTML, CSS, JavaScript) gets rendered and interacts with the user."

 ### Differences between the folders `src` and `dist`
 In an Electron-based TypeScript project, the `src` and `dist` folders serve distinct and crucial roles in the development and build process.
+They are defined in the `ts-config.json` file.

 Here's a breakdown of their differences:
 1. You write and edit your code in the `src` folder using TypeScript.
 2. You run a build process (often using tools like `tsc` - the TypeScript compiler - and potentially other build tools like Webpack or Parcel).
 3. The build process takes the TypeScript files from `src`, compiles them into JavaScript, and places the output along with other necessary assets into the `dist` folder.